Formal Issue Reporting Process

 |Student believes grading was assigned in an unfair, arbitrary or capricious manner.

-||Discuss with instructor; discuss with dpt. chair if concern remains; see Assistant Dean Greg Metz for further guidance and options.||Student Grievance Policy|
+||Discuss with instructor; discuss with dpt. chair if concern remains; see the Assistant Dean of Academic Affairs for further guidance and options.||Student Grievance Policy|

 |Student Behavior Concerns

 |At UC, students should exercise and demonstrate civility, respect, inclusiveness and integrity in their treatment of each other.
 These values underlie the UC Student Code of Conduct (SCOC).
 Allegations of SCOC violations will be addressed through processes indicated in SCOC.

 ||Discuss concern of inappropriate student behavior with Assistant Dean of Academic Affairs or file a non-academic misconduct incident report through the UC Student Conduct & Community Standards office.
 Immediate safety or threat concerns should be reported to UCBA security.||UC Student Code of Conduct

 |Academic Misconduct||Academic honesty and integrity is expected in all student work.
 Allegations of academic misconduct are addressed per processes proscribed in the UC Student Code of Conduct.

 ||Review the UC academic misconduct guidelines and processes.
 See the Assistant Dean of Academic Affairs for questions or clarification on academic misconduct guidelines.||Academic Misconduct